mryokai/Altium-IntLib-to-Kicad_dbl-conversion/README.md

 Create the SQLite3 database
 1. Open SQLiteStudio
 2. Create a new database.
+I called it mylib.sqlite
 3. Import the csv file.
 There may be a limit of rows that can be imported.
 Break up the csv file if necessary.
 	 &ensp;Tools -> Import
 4. Change Data type to TEXT on all field except No BOM, Schematics Only, and Pin Count